dredwardhyde/GraalVM-Build-Instructions/README.md

 - **Git** must be installed from [here](https://git-scm.com/download/mac) or ```brew install git```

 ### Building process
-- Execute following commands from Terminal:
+- Execute the following commands from Terminal:
   - ```export JAVA_HOME=<path to JDK 14 folder>```
   - ```export EXTRA_JAVA_HOMES=<path to JDK 14 folder>```
   - ```cd <any empty that will be used for building>```